Lenore Anderson – Executive Director

 Milena Blake – Policy and Legislative Advocate

-Before joining Californians for Safety and Justice, Milena served for three years as Committee Counsel to the California Assembly Committee on Public Safety.
+Milena has helped to craft and pass into law several smart justice policies for Californians for Safety and Justice.
+Before joining the organization, Milena served for three years as Committee Counsel to the California Assembly Committee on Public Safety.
 There she worked on various public safety legislation (prison conditions, the sex offender registry, child abuse prevention, peace officer training, and firearms) and also organized oversight and informational hearings on topics ranging from California’s aging prison population to human trafficking.

-Milena received a B.A. in History and Political Science from UC San Diego.
-She lives in Silicon Valley, where her husband, Tom, works as an economist in the tech industry.
+Milena received a B.A. in History and Political Science from UC San Diego and graduated from the UC Davis School of Law (King Hall) with a Public Interest Certificate.
+She lives in San Mateo, where her husband works as an economist in the tech industry.

 Mike de la Rocha – Los Angeles Strategic Partnerships Director

 Mike has more than 15 years experience advancing public policy and empowering community stakeholders.
 Before joining our team, he spent four years as the Senior Legislative Deputy for then L.A.
 City Councilmember (and now Congressman) Tony Cárdenas, with an emphasis on public safety and juvenile justice.
 He played an instrumental role in developing The New Alliance for Public Safety, the country’s first network of officials committed to juvenile justice reform.
 He also advised the Mayor’s Office of Gang Reduction and Youth Development.